-If multiple Identities have identical criteria, AsyncOS assigns the transactions to the first identity that matches.
-Therefore, transactions never match the additional, identical identities.
-Any policies that apply to those subsequent, identical identities are never matched or applied.
+If multiple have identical criteria, AsyncOS assigns the transactions to the first that matches.
+Therefore, transactions never match the additional, identical, and any policies that apply to those subsequent, identical are never matched or applied.

 HTTPS and FTP over HTTP Requests Match only Access Policies that Do Not Require Authentication